m0g/officina/src/en/index.md

   and put all our heart and guts into showcasing their work.
 layout: landing.njk
 permalink: /en/index.html
-concerts_events: Our public events are an opportunity to cultivate community and create a network.
+concerts_events: Our public events are an opportunity to nurture the local community and create a network.
 Through exhibitions, screenings, performances, concerts or workshops, we explore various artistic expressions and give a stage to those we want to support.
 we_share_skills_description: Since its inception, Officina Neukölln stands for shared influences.
 title: A cross-disciplinary project space.
 events: public events are mainly an occasion for offering a stage to other